AWB oil-for-wheat scandal: Transportation schemes

 Prior to 1999, AWB had only been responsible for shipping wheat up to the port of entry in Iraq.
 However, in July 1999 it entered into this new contract with the Iraqi Government that had AWB assume responsibility, through Alia, of transporting wheat to points throughout Iraq.
 AWB told the UN Investigation that this was suggested by the Iraqi Government.
 Given that inland transportation was in fact provided by government employees, this was described in the UN report as "tantamount to payments to the Government of Iraq for...the provision of inland transportation services".
 AWB did not disclose to the UN its arrangements with the Iraqi government, instead saying it paid discharge costs to unnamed 'maritime agents' of up to $12 per tonne.

 The initial cost of these transportation contracts in 1999 was $10 to $12/t.
 These rates rose by up to 50% the following year, then increased from 2001 until the just before the invasion to between $45 and $56/t.
 These increases were offered with no explanation, and were far beyond what could be considered a reasonable transportation fee in Iraq.
 When the UN Inquiry interviewed the former Iraqi Minister of Trade, he said that these fees were then added onto the original contract through after-sales service fees, making them revenue-neutral for AWB.
 Only a small part of the fees remained in the hands of the drivers and Alia, the majority being funnelled back to the Iraqi Government.
-Given these fees were added on top of the price of the wheat, this arrangement than had the effect of moving the proceeds from oil revenues from being used in humanitarian consumption to being placed in the form of currency in the hands of members of the Iraqi government.
+Given these fees were added on top of the price of the wheat, this arrangement then had the effect of moving the proceeds from oil revenues from being used in humanitarian consumption to being placed in the form of currency in the hands of members of the Iraqi government.
 David Marr and Marion Wilkonson, both journalists with the Sydney Morning Herald, wrote that the "beauty of the rort from AWB's point of view was that Australia's wheat farmers didn't pay a cent.
 The money was all coming out of the UN's escrow account".

 The UN investigation concluded that AWB paid over $221.7 million in 'inland transportation costs'.
 This totalled more than 14% of the illicit funds the Iraqi Government procured through kickback schemes over this time.